-- Get input on your course schedule from an upper-division student--class selection is crucial
+- Get input on your course schedule from your adviser and from an upper-division student--class selection is crucial.

-- Go to the activities fair, and select a small number (2-4) to consider--don't overdo it
+- Go to the Student Activities Fair, and select a small number (2-4) of extra curricular activities.

-- Use the Interactive Campus Map: www.princeton.edu/~pumap to find routes to your classes and other destinations
+- Use the Interactive Campus Map to find routes to your classes and other destinations.

-- Sleep a little, if you can; you'll get more out of your transition if you do
+- Budget time for sleep, exercise, and social life; you'll get more out of your transition if you do.

 During Your First Semester

-- Try out the Writing Center: www.princeton.edu/asap/writingcenter on your first big paper
+- Visit the Writing Center for help with your first big paper.

-- Find at least one of McGraw's workshops to prepare for your fist midterms, finals, and everything in between
+- Attend at least one of McGraw's workshops to prepare for your first midterms, finals, and everything in between.

-- Look around campus for additional resources, workshops, and activities to help make a stress-free transition
+- Look around campus for additional resources, workshops, and activities to help make a smooth transition.